-You’ll find no less than three play areas in Burgess Park in South East London, and to no surprise, it’s a great place to enjoy quality time with your family.
+You’ll find no less than 3 play areas in Burgess Park in South East London, and to no surprise, it’s a great place to enjoy quality time with your family.
 Check our recommendation when it comes to which ages each of the areas is best suited for.

-Here is our summary after visiting the three playgrounds with kids (6 years and 3 years):
+Here is our summary after visiting the three playgrounds with our kids (6 years and 3 years old).

 Our favourite Burgess Park playground is on the Camberwell side, where you’ll find several structures made of natural wood.
 They resemble tree-houses and are linked together with ropes, nets and tunnels.
 Just the sight of these beautiful timber houses was enough to excite our kids and they turned out the be both challenging and fun for a six-year-old to explore unaided.
 Our three-year-old needed a bit of support, but had lots of fun being guided by his big sister.
 On the slightly negative side, the play area is not that big and it doesn’t take many kids before it feels crowded.

 But where’s the woodland?